 Dogfish Head Craft Brewery tapped the co-founder and former director of the Gatorade Sports Science Institute to fine-tune the mineral makeup of its tartly refreshing SeaQuench Ale and help create “objectively the most thirst-quenching beer we’ve ever brewed,” as the brewery touts.

 Flavored with coriander, sea salt, and both lime peel and juice, SeaQuench is brightly citrusy and enliveningly acidic without going overboard.
-Bonus: SeaQuench is a terrific training-wheels sour beer for people that swear they hate sour beers.
+Bonus: SeaQuench is a terrific training-wheels sour beer for people who swear they hate sour beers.